METEO 3 Lesson 13 Images

 Text description and data table for the percentage improvement compared to raw computer model forecasts image.

-The image is a bar chart illustrating the percentage improvement of the WPC over NCEP models for the 1-Inch Day 1 QPF Forecast from 1993 to 2017.
-The vertical axis measures the percentage improvement, ranging from 0 to 70%.
-The horizontal axis lists years at intervals: 1993, 1997, 2001, 2005, 2009, 2013, and 2017.
+The image is a bar chart illustrating the Weather Prediction Center (WPC) percentage improvement over NCEP models for the 1-inch Day 1 quantitative precipitation forecast (QPF) from 1993 to 2017.
+The vertical axis measures percentage improvement, ranging from 0 to 70 percent, while the horizontal axis lists selected years from 1993 through 2017.
 Two sets of bars are shown for each year, representing WPC-NAM (green) and WPC-GFS (blue).
-The WPC-NAM bars generally show greater improvement than WPC-GFS, with prominent peaks noted in 1997 and 2013 for WPC-NAM.
+The WPC-NAM bars generally show greater improvement than WPC-GFS, with a prominent peak in 1996 by GFS.
+The exact values of the bar chart are shown in the table below.

 | Year | WPC‑NAM (%) | WPC‑GFS (%) |